HiteshAdhikari/Rock-Paper-and-Scissor-Game/README.md

 # Rock-Paper-and-Scissor-Game
 Made a game that everyone had played once in their lifetime .
-In this I used:-
+In this I used Event Listeners,DOM Manipulation.
--Event Listeners
--DOM Manipulation

 {Live Link)[https://hiteshadhikari.github.io/Rock-Paper-and-Scissor-Game/]